Fort Lauderdale Securities Fraud

 When does insider trading become illegal?

-The Securities Exchange Commission (SEC) is charged with investigating a specific type of fraud known as insider trading.
+The Securities Exchange Commission (SEC) is charged with investigating a specific type of fraud in Fort Lauderdale known as insider trading.
 An “insider” is a person who either 1) has access to valuable information about a company, and the information is not made available to the public or 2) owns at least 10 percent of the company’s equity.
 Not all insider trading is illegal.
 Insiders may legally buy and sell shares of a company that employs them; they may also buy shares of the company’s subsidiaries.
 However, the law requires these transactions to be registered with the SEC.

-While most stories of insider trading that make headlines involve large schemes valued at millions of dollars, many would be surprised to learn the SEC also tracks instances in which everyday people engage in insider trading.
+While most stories of securities fraud that make headlines involve large schemes valued at millions of dollars, many would be surprised to learn the SEC also tracks instances in which everyday people engage in insider trading.
 The method the SEC most commonly uses to track insider trading is known as the security-based approach.
 For almost 50 years, the agency has used this approach with great success; therefore, it remains the most widely-used method.
 A security-based investigation begins when the SEC receives notification from the Financial Industry Regulatory Authority indicating suspicious trading activity ahead of significant news such as a merger or acquisition, corporate event, or other important news that is likely to affect the price of the related security.
 The SEC follows up on the report by securing “blue sheets,” which contain data that shows who traded the security leading up to the major event.
 From there the agency proceeds to investigate potential motives.

 In addition to the security-based method, the SEC created the Market Abuse Unit (MAU), which created the Analysis and Detection Center (A&D Center), a platform that allows members of the unit to study how traders use information to make decisions.
 The development of the A&D Center has allowed the SEC to gain new insights that help them detect illegal insider trading.
 The A&D is staffed by specialists who have experience and training in areas ranging from federal law enforcement to trading strategies and investigative accounting.

-Securities fraud defense in Fort Lauderdale
+Securities fraud attorney near you in Ft Lauderdale